 - Customizable - a variety of options to configure voices, random cards sequence, applause at the end of activities and more

-- NEW See and Learn Combining Sounds for Windows 10 PCs and tablets
+- See and Learn Combining Sounds for Windows 10 PCs and tablets

 - See and Learn Combining Sounds for iPads

-- NEW See and Learn Combining Sounds for Android tablets
+- See and Learn Combining Sounds for Android tablets

-- NEW See and Learn Combining Sounds for Kindle Fire tablets
+- See and Learn Combining Sounds for Kindle Fire tablets

 The apps include both UK and US English resources.